mphe/grayout.vim/README.md

 # grayout.vim

+## This plugin is no longer maintained

+This plugin was developed before LSP became popular.
+Common C/C++ language servers like [clangd] or [ccls] provide full semantic highlighting including skipped preprocessor regions in addition to code completion, syntax checking, code actions, etc.
+They can be integrated into Vim/Neovim using LSP plugins like [coc.nvim], [nvim-lspconfig] or [vim-lsp].

+Since this plugin is pretty much obsolete nowadays, I don't see much value in further supporting it.<br/>
+It will likely still work as expected in most scenarios, though.

+## Overview

 **grayout.vim** is a vim plugin that grays out inactive C/C++/Obj-C preprocessor regions using libclang.<br/>
 In addition to custom config files, it also supports `compile_commands.json` compilation databases, allowing quick and easy project setup.<br/>
 Even though it is intended to be used with C/C++/Obj-C, it should work with all filetypes, as long as the `-x <language>` compile flag is set.